vislies/template/index.md

 There are lots of great reasons to present at VisLies.

   * It's fun!
 No, seriously.
-Showing humours visualizations is a blast.
+Showing humorous visualizations is a blast.
   * No peer review!
 It's so much easier than trying to get in any other VIS venue.
   * Be featured on our blog!
 We'll even place a link to your web site.
 Increase your rank on Google searches.
   * Get recognized by your peers!
 This is a great low barrier way to present at vis.
 (Great for students!)